-As can be seen, the results for the key exogenous variables of interest are remarkably consistent across the specifications without and with endogenous variables and may indicate that omitted variable bias and endogeneity bias are not significant problems31.
+As can be seen, the results for the key exogenous variables of interest are remarkably consistent across the specifications without and with endogenous variables and may indicate that omitted variable bias and endogeneity bias are not significant problems.
 The first hurdle (to adopt or not to adopt) results show that relative risk aversion (CRRA) is positively correlated with adoption of DT maize and local maize, both being significant at the 1% level in both specifications (APEs are significant at the 5% level in Table 4), while relative risk aversion is negatively correlated with adoption of OIMP maize varieties (significant at the 5% level in both Tables 3 and 4).
 This is likely to reflect the fact that DT maize, due to its drought tolerance, and LM maize, due to its resistance to post-harvest pest risk, are considered safer options and are given higher priority by more risk averse households.
 Table 4 indicates that a farmer with CRRA=2 is 32.9% more likely to plant DT maize than a farmer with CRRA=1, while he is also 36.3% more likely to plant local maize and 28.8% less likely to plant OIMP maize.
+The average CRRA in the sample was 1.73.

 Furthermore, loss aversion is also significantly positively (at the 5% level in both specifications) correlated with adoption of DT maize.
 More loss averse households were therefore more likely to adopt DT maize.
-They may place greater weight on the expectation that DT maize will result in smaller losses in drought years.
-However, a one unit higher lambda (loss aversion parameter) is associated with only a 2% higher probability of planting DT maize (Table 4).
+They may place greater weight on the expectation that DT maize will result in

-31 Additional variations in the specifications, such as bootstrapped models to correct standard errors for possible heteroscedasticity, were also tested.
+Additional variations in the specifications, such as bootstrapped models to correct standard errors for possible heteroscedasticity, were also tested.
 Bootstrapped models in Stata 13 do not allow weighting with IPWs to correct for attrition bias and were therefore not preferred.
 However, the results were remarkably similar to the included results.
 The results from the alternative specifications are available upon request.
 Alternative double hurdle models to the craggit command in Stata (dhreg and bootdhreg commands) were also tested but did not allow weighting.
 They produced similar results.